gklevi/node-red-contrib-ls-jms/README.md

 ![ls-jms-out-node](/images/ls-jms-out.png "ls-jms input node")

-Drag and drop them oonto the canvas of the node-red-editor as any other nodes.
+Drag and drop them onto the canvas of the node-red-editor as any other nodes.
 Configrue these nodes by double-clicking.
 For both nodes you can set a name, the destination type (queue or topic), the name of the destination and the lightstreamer jms configuration node.

 ![ls-jms-in-node-config](/images/ls-jms-in-config.png "ls-jms input node configuration")